neil-berg/portfolio/src/posts/2019-07-27-emanuel-rohss.md

 }
 ```

-#### Page template component
+#### Page Template Component

-The second major query of data in this site occurs in `/src/templates/project-template.js`, which is slug-specific.
-In other words, once we create the framework of a new project page (i.e., all the code in `gatbsby-node.js`), we then need to source all the images and videos for that project.
+The second major query of data in this site occurs in `/src/templates/project-template.js`, which is trigged by a specific `slug` variable passed to the GraphQL query in the component template via the context object in `createPage` in `gatsby-node.js`.
+Content across the tables is filtered for where the `slug` field name equals the value of the `slug` variable passed to it.
+This allows us to retrieve just the images and videos for a given project on their unique pages.

-One amazing aspect of GraphQL is its ability to ingest variables that can be used in its queries.
-In our case, we are querying Airtable for nodes attached to a project's slug. `slug` is a string passed down to `project-template.js` from the context object in `createPage` in `gatsby-node.js`, which is then ingested into the GraphQL query for that specific page.

 **/src/templates/project-template.js**